 Sometimes—okay, a lot of times!—I crave an all-over body rub.
 What could be better than a soft tissue massage with thousands—no, millions!—of tiny bubbles?

-So are air tubs worth the money?
-If you want an all-over soft tissue massage in your tub, the answer is yes.
+An air tub can be worth the money if what you seek is an overall body massage.
 Air tubs vary greatly in price from $1,000 to $15,000, so you should be able to find one in your price range that enhances the health benefits that you can get from soaking in a regular hot bath.

 Legend has it that Marilyn Monroe would bathe in 350 bottles of champagne at one time.
 So it’s all relative; it probably won’t cost you any more than it cost Marilyn to get that sensation from an air tub.